RAJGUPTA28/INTERCEPT-AI/ml models/readme.md

 - **Multilingual Abuse Detection**: Trained on MURIL BERT model and is able to detect abusive content of different Indian languages like Hindi, Marathi, Assamese, Kanada, Malayalam and many more.

-- Violent/Adult Content Detection: Trained using CNN ,Transfer learning using RESNET50 ,Achieved Accuracy of 85%
+- **Violent/Adult Content Detection**: Trained using CNN ,Transfer learning using RESNET50 ,Achieved Accuracy of 85%

 - Toxic English Hate Speech Detection Model: Trained using Bi-Directional LSTMs , Achieved Accuracy of 98%